exyte/SVGView/README.md

 ## Interact with vector elements

-You may find necessary part of your SVG file using standard identifiers, add some gesture and change any property in runtime:
+You may locate the disered part of your SVG file using standard identifiers to add gestures and change its properties in runtime:

 ```Swift
 struct ContentView: View {